ldavis2021/The-Lyric-Bar/README.md

 <marquee behavior="scroll" direction="left">
       <h1 style="color:#623911 ;font-size:60px;">WELCOME TO THE LYRIC BAR!!!</h1>
     </marquee>
-The html marquee successful scrolls text across the page.
+The html marquee successfully scrolls text across the page.
 }

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
-Moved the interaction
+Added a marquee scroll to the image background.
+It was added for enhancement of the background.